Q. What is a home equity of line of credit?

 In this example, you could access $120,000 through a HELOC, which only amounts to 30% of your home’s value.

 The RBC Homeline Plan is a mortgage product that can help you access the funds you need to finance a renovation project, pay for school or even purchase a second property.
-A HELOC can also be used to pay off high interest debts, such as personal loans or credit cards.
-Before deciding to leverage your home, you should speak with an experienced mortgage broker and come up with an option that will work best with your financial situation.
+A HELOC can also be used to pay off high-interest debts, such as personal loans or credit cards.
+Before deciding to leverage your home, you should speak with a mortgage broker and come up with an option that works best for your financial situation.